nisheeSheth/Custom_SliderView/README.md

 # Custom_SliderView

-I have impliment custom sliderview in swift 4.Using this Library you can make sliderMenu fro your project.
+I have implement custom sliderview in swift4.
+Using this Library you can make sliderMenu for your project.

 ## You can customise own slider menu